 As a BDC, we are required to carry our investments at market value or, if no market value is ascertainable, at fair value as determined in good faith by or under the direction of our Board of Directors.
 Decreases in the market values or fair values of our investments are recorded as unrealized depreciation, which reduces our net asset value.
 Depending on market conditions, we could incur substantial realized losses and may suffer additional unrealized losses in future periods, which could have a material adverse impact on our business, financial condition and results of operations.

-The recent downgrade of the U.S. credit rating and uncertainty about the financial stability of several countries in the European Union (EU) could have a significant adverse effect on our business, results of operations and financial condition.
+The downgrade of the U.S. credit rating and economic crisis in Europe could negatively impact our business, financial condition and earnings.